MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/services-in-china/parity-between-azure-information-protection.md

 > [!IMPORTANT]
 > Make sure you don't delete the registry key after an uninstall.
 If the key is empty, incorrect, or non-existent, the functionality will behave as the default value (default value = 0 for the commercial cloud).
 If the key is empty or incorrect, a print error is also added to the log.

-### Step 5: Manage content scan jobs for the AIP on-premises scanner
+### Step 5: Install the AIP on-premises scanner and manage content scan jobs

 Install the AIP on-premises scanner to scan your network and content shares for sensitive data, and apply classification and protection labels as configured in your organization's policy.

-When installing the scanner and managing your content scan jobs, use the following cmdlets instead of the Azure portal interface that the commercial offering uses:<br><br>
+When installing the scanner and managing your content scan jobs, use the following cmdlets instead of the Azure portal interface that's used by the commercial offering:<br><br>

 | Cmdlet | Description |
 |--|--|